Kim-Thomas/virtusize-homework/README.md

 #### Changing user's full name
 ---
-To change the user's name, click on the **little blue pen** next to the user's full name, then edit the first name and last name, **both must not be empty**.
+To change the user's full name, click on the **little blue pen** next to the user's full name, then edit the first name and last name, **both must not be empty**.

 After you are done with your modifications, click on the "Save Modifications" button at the top of the page.